A Guide to Bonfire Night in Edinburgh 2018!

 Bonfire Night is nearly upon us and for those of you who aren’t familiar with the term, it’s a beloved – albeit rather odd – tradition we celebrate here in Britain.
 It all began on the 5th of November 1605, when a plot by a group of Catholics to kill the Protestant King James I and blow up the Parliament building was foiled.
 Despite some members of the group leaving, when they realised the magnitude of damage the explosion would cause, Guy Fawkes was determined to carry out the plan, and subsequently, was caught by authorities in the cellar of the Parliament with thirty-six barrels of gunpowder.
 On the very night of the failed plot, bonfires were lit to celebrate the safety of the King.
 Ever since bonfires and fireworks annually light up the night sky on the 5th of November as a reminder that treason will never be forgotten!

-If you’re in Edinburgh you have several great organised displays to choose from, or you could opt to watch the fireworks for free from a good vantage point!
-To help you decide, we’ve put together a guide to enjoying Bonfire Night in Edinburgh.
+If you’re in Edinburgh, you have several great organised displays to choose from, or you could opt to watch the fireworks for free from a good vantage point!
+Sadly, with Meadowbank Stadium under redevelopment, their annual fireworks display isn’t on this year and the ever-popular Hopetoun House Fireworks display has already sold out!
+However, no need to fret, there are still plenty great ways to celebrate.
+To help you decide what to do and we’ve put together a guide to enjoying Bonfire Night in Edinburgh.

 - Where: Various Locations Discussed Below

 Fancy enjoying the fireworks while helping a good cause?
 This year, Scottish Love in Action (SLA) charity has organised three displays: the Blue, the Green, and the Red shows.
-The Blue Show starts at 4.30pm at George Watson’s Rugby Ground.
-The Red Show starts at 7.00pm at George Watson’s Rugby Ground.
-Lastly, the Green Show starts at 7.00pm at George Heriot’s Playing Fields.
+Unfortunately, The Blue Show has already sold out but The Red Show starts at 7.00pm at Myreside and the Green Show starts at 7.00pm at Goldenacre.

 4. Arthur’s Seat